skarfie123/cmd/readme.md

 - `ydldesc.cmd` - ydl video description
 - `ydlmp3.cmd` - ydl as mp3
 - `zip.cmd` - compress a file or folder
+- `ziplist.cmd` - list the top level files and directories in an archive

 ## Meta